-- Implement the findings of our joint review of Police Community Support Officers, to ensure that they are visible and engaged with local communities, and have enhanced skills to fulfill that role. - Maintain community policing. - Forge strong links between Police Officers working in schools and wider local policing teams to maximize the benefit of engagement with young people. - Implement the Community Trigger and Remedy, contributing towards a victim centreed response to anti-social behaviour, - Work with young people to expand our South Wales Police Youth Volunteers scheme.
+- Implement the findings of our joint review of Police Community Support Officers, to ensure that they are visible and engaged with local communities, and have enhanced skills to fulfill that role. - Maintain community policing. - Forge strong links between Police Officers working in schools and wider local policing teams to maximize the benefit of engagement with young people. - Focus on the victim's needs and on prompt positive action to prevent repeat offending, while acting quickly to stop anti-social behaviour, - Work with young people to expand our South Wales Police Youth Volunteers scheme.